-You can find more information about Northern Ireland's water quality objectives and the protection of Magilligan Benone bathing water in the North Western River Basin Management Plan, see below:

-Draft 3rd cycle River Basin Management Plan for Northern Ireland 2021-2027 0.PDF (daerani.gov.uk)

-Within the River Basin Management Plan programme of measures there are several schemes to address sources of pollution:

-- Nutrients Action Programme (NAP) 2019-2022

-- Knowledge Advisory Service (KAS)

-- Environmental Farming Scheme (EFS)

-- Soil Nutrient Health Scheme (SNHS)

-Macro-algae, phytoplankton, and cyanobacteria (blue-green algae)

-Magilligan Benone bathing water may be subject to the presence of Cyanobacteria (blue-green algae).
+The Water Environment (Water Framework Directive) Regulations (Northern Ireland) 2017, take an integrated approach to the protection, improvement and sustainable use of the water environment.
+River Basin Management Plans (RPMP) are produced which detail all of Northern Ireland's water quality objectives and a programme of measures to achieve these objectives.
+Within these 'Programme of Measures' in each River Basin Management Plan are a number of measures which relate directly to the protection of bathing waters.
+Magilligan Benone bathing water is located in the North Western River Basin District.
+You can find more information about the North Western River Basin Management Plan below: Draft 3rd cycle River Basin Management Plan for Northern Ireland 2021-2027 Within the River Basin Management Plan programme of measures there are several schemes to address sources of pollution: - Nutrients Action Programme (NAP) 2019-2022 - Knowledge Advisory Service (KAS) - Environmental Farming Scheme (EFS) - Soil Nutrient Health Scheme (SNHS) Macro-algae, phytoplankton, and cyanobacteria (blue-green algae) Magilligan Benone bathing water may be subject to the presence of Cyanobacteria (blue-green algae).
 Blue-green algal blooms which form in Lough Neagh can be transported via the River Bann and affect the bathing water at Magilligan Benone.
-Blue-green algae can be toxic, and harmful if

-swallowed and may cause skin rashes.
+Blue-green algae can be toxic, and harmful if swallowed and may cause skin rashes.
 If the presence of blue-green algae is confirmed the public shall be informed, and if levels exceed health guidelines the public will be advised not to bathe through signage at the bathing water and through relevant local media posts.
-More information can be found at Blue-Green Algae Infographic | Department of Agriculture, Environment and Rural Affairs (daera-ni.gov.uk)

-What should I do if I see a pollution incident?

-If you see a water pollution incident, you should immediately contact NIEA through the Emergency Water Pollution Hotline, which is operated 24 hours.

-Phone: 0800 807060

-When a pollution incident is reported or pollution is found to be affecting the water quality of a bathing water, an immediate investigation is instigated.
-All possible sources of pollution are checked.
-In addition, a resample will be collected to monitor whether the beach is still polluted.
-Bathing waters may be closed (by local authority or controlling body) until the water quality has improved and levels of bacteria are within mandatory standards.
+More information can be found at Blue-Green Algae Infographic | Department of Agriculture, Environment and Rural Affairs (daera-ni.gov.uk) What should I do if I see a pollution incident?
+If you see a water pollution incident, you should immediately contact NIEA through the 24 hr Emergency Water Pollution Hotline: Phone: 0800 807060 When pollution is reported or found to be affecting the water quality of a bathing water, an immediate investigation is instigated.
+All possible sources of pollution are checked and the bathing water is monitored until the effects of the incident have passed.
+During this time, bathing waters may be temporarily closed (by local authority or controlling body) until the water quality has improved and levels of bacteria are within mandatory standards.
+Contact details For general information about bathing waters:

-Contact details

-For general information about bathing waters:

 DAERA Marine and Fisheries Division

-17 Antrim Road, Tonagh, Lisburn, BT28 3AL
+17 Antrim Road, Tonagh, Lisburn, BT28 3AL Email: Marine.InfoRequests@daera-ni.gov.uk

-Email: Marine.InfoRequests@daera-ni.gov.uk

 Website: DAERA Bathing Water Quality

 Local Authority Causeway Coast and Glens Borough Council

 Address: Cloonavin, 66 Portstewart Road, Coleraine, BT52 1EY

 Email: info@causewaycoastandglens.gov.uk

 Phone: + 44 (0) 28 7034 7034

-Website: Causeway Coast and Glens Borough Council - Causeway Coast & Glens
+Website: Causeway Coast and Glens Borough Council

-Borough Council

 Map 1.
 Magilligan Benone Bathing Water